Kalyn’s Lake Powell Fish Marinade

 - Turn the fish over and cook it about 3-4 minutes more or until it feels firm, but not hard when you press on it with your finger.
 Don’t overcook!

 - Serve hot and enjoy!

 Make it a Low-Carb Meal:

-The salad was great with the Spicy Cucumber Salad you see in these photos for a low-carb meal.
-This grilled fish would be amazing with Grilled Asparagus with Parmesan, Grilled Zucchini, or World’s Easiest Grilled Vegetables.
+The marinated and grilled fish was great with the Spicy Cucumber Salad you see in these photos for a low-carb meal.
+This would also be amazing with Grilled Asparagus with Parmesan, Grilled Zucchini, or Easy Grilled Vegetables.

 - 4 pieces of Mahi Mahi, thawed if frozen (see notes)

 - 2 T + 1 T peanut oil (see notes)

 - 1 T water

 - 1/4 tsp.
 Liquid Smoke (measure carefully and don’t use more, see notes)